neurotechuoft/HackTernoons/ReactTutorials/IntroToHTML/README.md

 EEG_data is a csv file from real EEG data (of confused students, see article at: https://www.kaggle.com/wanghaohan/confused-eeg)!
 I've taken the 'Attention' column, and transposed it into EEGDataParsedAttention.csv.
 And then, I stored this into a JavaScript object, and placed that data in data.json.
 I've done this manually, but perhaps you can write a script to automate this process? (an important task in Data Science)

-Take a look at the code at [index.html](https://github.com/neurotechuoft/HackTernoons/blob/master/ReactTutorials/IntroToHTML/index.html).
-Try copy pasting the JavaScript code from that file into your index.html file, and see what happens!

 Now we will add some JavaScript.
 Insert an HTML ```<script>``` element right below the body tag, as so:

 ```html